koreiklein/dist_zero/doc/recorded.rst

-Using Recordings and User-input Generators to Simulated User Input
+Using Recordings and User-input Generators to Simulate User Input
 =======================================================================

 .. automodule:: dist_zero.recorded